MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-entity-linking.md

 - Save the script as "linkPrivateLibraryData.ps1" to your working directory
 - Open up a powershell console and run the sample entity linking script.
 Make sure the sample library data and linking script are under the same directory.

->[!NOTE]
-> If you see the error message **"You cannot run this script on the current system.
-For more information about running scripts and setting execution policy, see about_Execution_Policies at https://go.microsoft.com/fwlink/?LinkID=135170"** , make sure you have modified the entity linking script and set the **makesEndpoint** varaible to your makes instance endpoint use Powershel ISE.
-Alternatively, you can modify your script execution policy by following the link shown in the error message.
->

 The sample entity linking script output should look like the following:

 ```